-The British Archaeological Awards are a showcase for the best in UK archaeology and a central event in the archaeological calendar.
-Established in 1976, they now encompass five Awards and two discretionary awards, covering every aspect of UK archaeology.
+The Archaeological Achievement Awards are a showcase for the best in UK and the Republic of Ireland archaeology and a central event in the archaeological calendar.
+Established in 1976, they will now encompass five Awards and an overall outstanding achievement award, celebrating every aspect of UK archaeology.

-The purpose of the Awards is to advance public education in the study and practice of archaeology in all its aspects in the United Kingdom, and in particular by the granting of awards for excellence and/or initiative.
+The purpose of the Awards is to advance public education in the study and practice of archaeology in all its aspects in the United Kingdom and the Republic of Ireland, and in particular by the granting of awards for excellence and/or initiative.

 The Awards are committed to recognising significant contributions to knowledge and the importance of research, professional standards and excellence, involvement of local communities in the study of archaeology, effective dissemination and presentation of archaeological knowledge, and innovation and originality of approach.